Thank you for choosing to order from EncounterBooks.com. Due to increased demand, please allow extra time for your order to ship.

-JAMES PIERESON is a senior fellow at the Manhattan Institute and president of the William E. Simon Foundation.
-He is a contributor to the New Criterion, the Wall Street Journal, Commentary, the Weekly Standard, and the Washington Post.
-He is also the author of The Inequality Hoax (2014) and Shattered Consensus: The Rise and Decline of America’s Postwar Political Order (2015).
+JAMES PIERESON is a senior fellow at the Manhattan Institute where he writes about politics, economics, higher education, and philanthropy.
+He is the author, most recently, of Shattered Consensus: The Rise and Decline of America’s Postwar Political Order (Encounter Books, 2015).

 The United States has been shaped by three sweeping political revolutions: Jefferson’s “revolution of 1800,” the Civil War, and the New Deal.
 Each of these upheavals concluded with lasting institutional and cultural adjustments that set the stage for a new phase of political and economic development.